GoogleChrome/chrome-extensions-samples/api-samples/printing/roll-printing/README.md

 # chrome.printing

-This sample demonstrates how to print to a roll printer with the `chrome.printing` namespace.
+This sample demonstrates printing to a roll printer with the `chrome.printing` namespace.

 ## Overview